pedibay-quantitysurveyor/MyPortfolio/README.md

 # MyPortfolio

-## All of these project BOQs are my work, as well as the 3D perspectives, visualizations and renders.
+## Produced all project Bill of Quantities (BOQs), 3D models, and visualizations.

 ## The Projects: